MicrochipTech/RNWFxx_Python_OOB/readme.md

   2. At the top of the interface press, the "Edit" button.
   3. Your new dashboard comes pre-populated with items you don't need.
      * For each block, click on the "..." button and choose "Delete".
-  4. Select and drag controls from the left column and drop them on the dashboard.
+  4. From the "Start with a visual" option on the left, select and drag controls from the left column and drop them on the dashboard.
+     * The _command control_ is available under the "Start with devices" option on the left.
   5. Use the "pencil" button to configure your new dashboard objects.
   6. Don't forget to save your work.

 |Start...|Finish...|